Alice C. Linsley

 Earlier Migrations out of Africa

 Evolutionists maintain that "modern" humans originated in Africa about 200,000 years ago, reaching full behavioral modernity around 50,000 years ago.
-However, this evolutionary language is misleading because Neanderthals and Denisovans were equally human.
+The genetic root of modern humans is mtDNA Haplogroup L.

 DNA studies are helping to piece together a clearer picture of archaic populations, their migrations and the mixing of archaic peoples.
 Of particular interest is the migration of Haplogroup C, which traces lineage by the Y-chromosome.